iraqooh/bit_scrapper/README.md

-# BitSkrapper 🕷️
+# BitScrapper 🕷️
-**BitSkrapper** is a robust, modular, and highly customizable web scraping framework built using pure Python.
+**BitScrapper** is a robust, modular, and highly customizable web scraping framework built using pure Python.
 Designed for developers and researchers who need powerful, script-based control over data extraction without relying on GUI-based tools or heavyweight frameworks.

 ---